Safe-RL-Team/Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning/_posts/2023-01-31-Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning.md

 # Experiments

-As a proof-of-the-principle experiment, we reproduced the HalfCheetah task in [OpenAI MuJoCo Gym](https://gymnasium.farama.org/environments/mujoco/) from Tessler C. et al.<d-cite key="Tessler2018RCPO"></d-cite>.
+As a proof-of-the-principle experiment, we reproduced the results of the [OpenAI HalfCheetah environment](https://gymnasium.farama.org/environments/mujoco/) from Tessler C. et al.<d-cite key="Tessler2018RCPO"></d-cite>.

 The results of the experiments are shown in the following figures.
 We kept (almost) all hyperparameters the same as in the original paper and let the agents train for $$1,000,000$$ time steps.